Tempe, Arizona 7 Day Weather Forecast

 Southeast California/Southwest Arizona including KIPL and KBLH:

-No major weather concerns will exist through the forecast period
+No major weather issues will exist through Thursday evening under

 &&